Motorcycle drivers and passengers face high risk for TBI – helmet or no helmet

 “This is likely to increase the risk for serious head injury despite helmet use, given that being ejected from the motorcycle at a high rate of speed may be too severe of an impact for the helmet to be as protective,” Evans told Reuters by email.

 Evans also noted that those in motorcycle drivers may be more protected from injury because they sit behind a protective windshield and have a firm grip on the handlebars, while passengers are seated in a higher position with little to hold onto.
 At rare cases, they get hurt in a truck accident, where the bike brushes the truck and gets thrown out of balance completely, where they may get seriously injured or miraculously escape with just a scratch.
+With this accident, they need to repair all the damages, including the truck seat covers.
+The expert will help them get the rightful compensation.

 “Being directly above the back wheel, one can hypothesize that passengers are more prone to being ejected from the motorcycle, likely adding to the potential for serious head and neck injuries,” Evans said.
 “The drivers have the benefit of being more aware of what is in front of them and have a higher chance of bracing themselves and creating a tighter grip on the motorcycle, while the passenger often may not have the same reaction time given they are not controlling the motorcycle.”